umbraco/rfcs/cms/0027-the-future-of-search.md

 - `Integers`: For exact matches on integer values.
 - `DateTimeOffsets`: For exact matches on date and time.

-TODO: describe range and exact filters

 The abstraction will support:
 - Filtering against specific fields, thus narrowing down by content property value.
   - For example: The "color" property should have the value "Red".
-- Providing multiple filters in a single query.
+- Chaining filters in a single query.
 Filters will be combined with an AND.
   - For example: ("color" must be "Red") AND ("price" must be less than 100).
 - Providing multiple values per filter.
 Filter values will be combined with an OR.
     - For example: ("color" must be "Red" OR "Blue") AND ("size" must be "M" OR "L").

-TODO: Chaining filters

-TODO: Ranged filtering can be obtained by chaining filters?
-Introduce range filters?
+We propose splitting filtering into two parts:

+- **Exact filtering** for concrete filter values.
+  - For example: "color" is "Red" OR "Blue".
+- **Range filtering** for range bound filter values.
+  - For example: "price" is between 100 AND 200.

 #### Faceting